TheConsciousness/BonziClone/README.md

+# BonziClone
-Just my attempt to recreate Bonzi Buddy from images/sprites.
-Bonzi Buddy without the malware!
+Just my attempt at recreating the 1999 Desktop application "BonziBuddy" from images/sprites.
+BonziBuddy without the malware!

 Todo:
 - Clean up and sort the sprites further